gosmos/restful/README.md

 // Index() method will be called when accessing root ("/") of our RESTful
 // resource using GET method (see HTTP/1.1 spec).
 It must return a map
 // of type map[string]interface{}.
-Returned map will be encoded to json
+Returned map will be encoded to JSON
 // and written into body of HTTP response. func (controller *MyToysController) Index() map[string]interface{} {
   return controller.storage